davis-boudreau/WEBD1000/saitge-webd1000-ws06-00.md

 ### **Purpose**

-This workshop introduces students to **core CSS concepts** that power every modern website:
+This workshop introduces students to **CSS**, focusing on real-world fundamentals:

-* **Selectors** (element, class, ID, descendant)
+* How to link an external stylesheet
+* How to target HTML elements with selectors
+* How to apply color, typography, spacing
+* How the box model influences layout
+* How CSS supports design consistency

+Students will begin styling the CORAH project built in WS4–WS5, preparing for:

+* **WS7:** Flexbox layout
+* **WS8:** CSS Tokens (design systems)
-* **Colors** (hex, rgb, hsl, design token variables)
+* **WS9:** Responsive design
-* **Typography basics** (font-family, font-size, line-height)
-* **Box model** (margin, padding, border, content box)
-* **External CSS architecture** (why we use `styles.css`)

-Using the CORAH header, students will learn how CSS interacts with HTML to create layout, color, spacing, and typography.

-### **Why This Matters**
+### **Why CSS Matters in Real Front-End Work**

-CSS is where meaning (HTML) becomes *experience*.
-Understanding CSS fundamentals is essential to:

-* Creating consistent branding
-* Making pages readable and aesthetic
-* Scaling a website across multiple pages
-* Preparing for Flexbox (WS7), Tokens (WS8), and Responsive (WS9)

-The CORAH case study is ideal because it includes:

-* A nav system requiring consistent button styles
-* A color palette
+Professional websites require:

+* Clean separation of content (HTML) and presentation (CSS)
-* A typography scale (Open Sans + Montserrat)
+* Predictable patterns that scale
-* A fluid spacing system
+* Systems for typography and spacing
-* A real organization brand identity
+* Styling that supports accessibility and brand identity

+The CORAH header is a perfect first styling target.

 ### **Workshop Objectives**

-Students will learn to:
+Students will:

-1. Apply CSS using external stylesheets
+1. Link external CSS files using `<link>`
-2. Use selectors effectively (element, class, descendant)
+2. Use element, class, and descendant selectors
-3. Style text with fonts, sizes, colors, weights
-4. Apply color variables from the CORAH design system
+3. Apply color and typography to text and links
-5. Understand and experiment with the CSS box model
+4. Understand the CSS box model (padding, border, margin)
+5. Begin styling the CORAH header
-6. Inspect and debug CSS using DevTools
+6. Validate their CSS using W3C tools

 ---